kptdev/kpt/site/book/08-package-orchestration/02-quickstart.md

 From the output you can see that:

 * the repository was registered by the name `kpt-samples`.
-This was chosen by kpt automatically from the repsitory URL, but can be overriden
+This was chosen by kpt automatically from the repository URL, but can be overridden
 * it is a `git` repository (OCI repositories are also supported, though currently with some limitations)
 * the repository is *not* a deployment repository.
 Repository can be marked